About the

 How do I reserve tickets?

-To reserve tickets, you must call the venue and tell them you need to reserve Arts Access tickets.
-The venue will then reserve them at the box office for you to pick up.
 You must show a valid Arts Access pass at the box office when picking up your tickets.
 If you do not have your pass, you cannot pick up your tickets.
 Reservations are on a first-come, first-served basis so you might not always get to attend the date (or event) you choose.

 Some organizations have age requirements for children, so be sure to ask about age recommendations.

-For ticketed arts & cultural events make your reservation by phone at least 48 hours in advance.
+For ticketed arts & cultural events, make your reservation by phone at least 48 hours in advance.
 You may be able to reserve tickets for multiple shows/events depending on the organization.
 Call them for more details.

 What if I cannot use the tickets I reserved?